-3.5.1 The Assistant Vice President oversees the daily operations of the office, plays a critical leadership role in partnership with the Vice President, helps coordinate crisis communications and issues management, is prepared to serve as College spokesperson, and is responsible for oversight of web and design strategy, photography and videography, and athletic communications; and the Lafayette Sports Network.
-[Rev. 1997, 1999, 2002, 2005, 2009, 2018, 2020, 2022, 2023]

-3.5.2 The Director of Web and Design Strategy oversees strategy and implementation of web and design creativity and delivery across digital and print communications.
-[Added 2008, Rev. 2009, 2010, 2011, 2012, 2017, 2020, 2022, 2023]

-3.5.3 The Director of Development Communications works closely with the Development and Communications Divisions to set messaging strategy and produce work products that support fundraising and alumni communications.
-[Added 2017]

-3.5.4 The Director of Content Strategy and Admissions Marketing leads a team responsible for storytelling via multiple distribution channels, including the College website, social media, news media relations, and more.
-[Added 2022, Rev. 2023]

-3.5.5 The Director of Athletic Communications oversees strategy and implementation in leading media relations, publications, and promotions related to Athletics, the Lafayette Sports Network, and select communications and promotional activities related to the Maroon Club.
+- 3.5.1 The Assistant Vice President oversees the daily operations of the office, plays a critical leadership role in partnership with the Vice President, helps coordinate crisis communications and issues management, is prepared to serve as College spokesperson, and is responsible for oversight of web and design strategy, photography and videography, and athletic communications; and the Lafayette Sports Network.
+[Rev. 1997, 1999, 2002, 2005, 2009, 2018, 2020, 2022, 2023] - 3.5.2 The Director of Web and Design Strategy oversees strategy and implementation of web and design creativity and delivery across digital and print communications.
+[Added 2008, Rev. 2009, 2010, 2011, 2012, 2017, 2020, 2022, 2023] - 3.5.3 The Director of Development Communications works closely with the Development and Communications Divisions to set messaging strategy and produce work products that support fundraising and alumni communications.
+[Added 2017] - 3.5.4 The Director of Content Strategy and Admissions Marketing leads a team responsible for storytelling via multiple distribution channels, including the College website, social media, news media relations, and more.
+[Added 2022, Rev. 2023] - 3.5.5 The Director of Athletic Communications oversees strategy and implementation in leading media relations, publications, and promotions related to Athletics, the Lafayette Sports Network, and select communications and promotional activities related to the Maroon Club.
+[Added 2023] - 3.5.6 The Director of Photography and Videography oversees strategy and implementation of photography and videography used across College digital and print communications.
 [Added 2023]

-3.5.6 The Director of Photography and Videography oversees strategy and implementation of photography and videography used across College digital and print communications.
-[Added 2023]

-3.6 The Vice President and Chief Information Officer
+3.6 The Chief Information Officer

-The Vice President and Chief Information Officer, who is responsible to the President, oversees instructional technology, research computing, user support, web development, digital infrastructure, administrative systems, and data integration/management.
-[Added 2011, Rev. 2015; Rev. per Provost at request of Vice President and Chief Information Officer]
+The Chief Information Officer oversees instructional technology, research computing, user support, web development, digital infrastructure, administrative systems, and data integration/management.
+[Added 2011, Rev. 2015; Rev. 2025 per Provost]

-3.6.1 The Executive Director of IT Operations oversees the daily aspects of IT operations such as budget, planning, and project management.
-[Added per Provost at request of Vice President and Chief Information Officer]

-3.6.2 The Director of Digital Infrastructure leads a team responsible for designing, building, and supporting server, storage, identity, and network infrastructures.
-[Added 2015]

-3.6.3 The Director of Learning and Researching Technologies partners with faculty to support teaching, learning, and research activities that are enabled by technology.
-[Added 2015, Rev. 2019]

-3.7.4 The Director of User Services supports the general-purpose use of technology by the campus community.
-[Added 2015]

-3.6.5 The Director of Application and Integration Development leads a team dedicated to development, supporting, and extending web technologies and data integrations used by faculty, students, and staff.
-[Added 2015; Rev. per Provost at request of Vice President and Chief Information Officer]
+- 3.6.1 The Executive Director of IT Operations oversees the daily aspects of IT operations such as budget, planning, and project management.
+[Added per Provost] - 3.6.2 The Director of IT Infrastructure and Cybersecurity leads a team responsible for designing, building, and supporting server, storage, identity, and network infrastructures.
+[Added 2015, Rev. per Provost] - 3.6.3 The Director of Learning and Researching Technologies partners with faculty to support teaching, learning, and research activities that are enabled by technology.
+[Added 2015, Rev. 2019] - 3.7.4 The Director of User Services supports the general-purpose use of technology by the campus community.
+[Added 2015] - 3.6.5 The Director of Application and Integration Development leads a team dedicated to development, supporting, and extending web technologies and data integrations used by faculty, students, and staff.
+[Added 2015; Rev. per Provost]